srid/purescript-book-sources/chapter6.md

 ## Overlapping Instances

 PureScript has another rule regarding type class instances, called the _overlapping instances rule_.
 Whenever a type class instance is required at a function call site, PureScript will use the information inferred by the type checker to choose the correct instance.
-At that time, there must be exactly one appropriate instance for that type.
+At that time, there should be exactly one appropriate instance for that type.
+If there are multiple valid instances, the compiler will issue a warning.

 To demonstrate this, we can try creating two conflicting type class instances for an example type.
 In the following code, we create two overlapping `Show` instances for the type `T`: